cloudevents/spec/http-protocol-binding.md

 Percent encoding is performed by considering each Unicode character within the attribute's canonical string representation.
-Any character represented in memory as a [surrogate pair][surrogate-pair] MUST be treated as a single Unicode character.
+Any character represented in memory as a [Unicode surrogate pair][surrogate-pair] MUST be treated as a single Unicode character.
 The following characters MUST be percent-encoded: